 Dining at 7700 feet (2350m) at the gorgeous Eagle’s Eye restaurant is absolutely a must when in Golden!
-This one-of-a-kind restaurant has excellent food and even better panoramic views from its perch atop Kicking Horse Mountain Resort.
+Officially the highest in Canada, this one-of-a-kind restaurant has excellent food and even better panoramic views from its perch atop Kicking Horse Mountain Resort.
 Summer or winter – the scenery is absolutely spectacular.
-(They have a kids menu too.)
+(They have a kids’ menu too.)

 Looking for something truly special?
 During the winter months, you can rent out the Eagle’s Eye Suite above the restaurant for an exclusive stay and first tracks.